2015-2017 Community Impact Grant Application Process

 Emergency Food and Shelter Funding

 Under the terms of the grant, local agencies chosen to receive funds must be private voluntary non-profits or units of government; have demonstrated the capability to deliver emergency food and/or shelter programs; have an accounting system; practice nondiscrimination; and if they are a voluntary organization, they must have a voluntary board.
 Qualifying agencies are urged to apply.
 The Local Board, made up of representatives of non-profit agencies, community members, and local government representatives will make the allocations of funds once funds are available.
 United Way of the Mid-Willamette Valley serves as the local administrator of these funds in Marion and Polk County.
-Yamhill Community Action Partnership is the local administrator in Yamhill County.
-Read the Yamhill County press release.
-Read the Marion and Polk County press release
+Read the Marion and Polk County Press Release.

 Public or private voluntary agencies interested in applying for Emergency Food and Shelter Program funds can download application instructions, forms, and reference materials below.

-Through a partnership with Salem-Keizer Transit, the United Way offers bus passes at no cost to local nonprofit organizations for distribution to clients.
+Through a partnership with Salem-Keizer Transit, United Way of the Mid-Willamette Valley offers bus passes at no cost to local nonprofit organizations for distribution to clients.
 The Cherriots’ Go Card program provides one-day bus passes to qualified organizations that serve clients in need of transportation support.

 - Be a 501(c)(3) not-for-profit organization.